ebruchez/ebruchez.github.io/_posts/2024-03-28-restoring-ibm-electronic-selectric-composer-1.md

 ![The 1975 Electronic Composer](/assets/posts/ibm-electronic-composer/2x/electronic-composer-cover.jpg){:standalone width="50%"}

 The earlier Composer was entirely electromechanical, and required the user to write each line twice to obtain justification.
 The newer machine, having an electronic memory, allows the user to write each line only once, and then to simply replay the page to justify text.
-Both machines feature proportional spacing.
+Both machines feature proportional spacing.[^mtsc]

 The market for the Composer (older and newer model) was that of *cold typesetting*.
 In fact these machines took a large part of the market from VariTyper.[^varityper]